Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "I have lived with several Zen masters -- all of them cats."
+> "All problems are illusions of the mind."
 > — **Eckhart Tolle**

 ---